-We actively monitor acquisition opportunities that may arise in the domestic acquisition market, and seek to acquire both portfolios of customers as well as retail energy companies utilizing some combination of cash and borrowings under our Senior Credit Facility, the issuance of common or preferred stock, or other financing arrangements.
+We actively monitor acquisition opportunities that may arise in the domestic acquisition market, and seek to acquire both portfolios of customers as well as retail energy companies utilizing some combination of cash and borrowings under our senior secured borrowing base credit facility ("Senior Credit Facility), the issuance of common or preferred stock, or other financing arrangements.
 Historically, our customer acquisition strategy has been executed using both third parties and through affiliated relationships.
 See "-Relationship with our Founder and Majority Shareholder" for a discussion of affiliate relationships.